 - Use of a breathing machine

-- Low blood pressure, nausea, and vomiting from acute adrenal insufficiency
+- Low blood pressure, nausea, loss of appetite, and vomiting from acute adrenal insufficiency

 - Personality changes due to sudden narrowing of one of the arteries in the brain (anterior cerebral artery)

 - Adrenal insufficiency (if not already present or treated)

 - Hypogonadism (body's sex glands produce little or no hormones)

 - Hypothyroidism (thyroid gland does not make enough thyroid hormone)